 linen is one of the few, if only, fabric where you can get away with the crumpled, "lived in", casual look.
 I say embrace it, and don't be pedantic when it comes to ironing your linen garments.

 As consumers, it is important to educate ourselves as to where our clothing and textiles come from, in order to make more informed decisions that better align with our values.
 I therefore recommend checking out this short YouTube clip from European linen weaving mill Libeco, which provides a really nice overview of the growing and production process of linen.

 Check out episode 152 of the Love to Sew podcast which covers everything from the history of linen, common characteristics, and some sewing tips and pattern suggestions.

 For the fellow sewer out there, if you are on the hunt for some linen fabric (and/or accompanying suitable sewing patterns) check out Merchant and Mills.
-They have a great range of 100% linen and linen blend fabrics, including Oeko-Tex and GOTS certified, and have stocklists around the world.
+They have a great range of 100% linen and linen blend fabrics, including Oeko-Tex and GOTS certified, and have stoclists around the world.

-Please GET IN TOUCH or leave me a comment, and let me know if you are a fellow linen lover.
+Please get in touch or leave me a comment, and let me know if you are a fellow linen lover.
 Do you have a favourite piece, home-made or store bought?